 There are a number of other hiking and biking trails nearby too, so Evergreen is a great base for adventure.

-Where to Stay in Evergreen: Alpen Way Chalet Mountain Lodge, Elk Run Bed & Breakfast, or Colorado Bear Creek Cabins.
+Where to Stay in Evergreen: Alpen Way Chalet Mountain Lodge or Colorado Bear Creek Cabins.
 For vacation rentals, stay at this cozy studio with mountain views, or this beautiful mountaintop one-bedroom apartment.

 Where to Eat in Evergreen: Willow Creek Restaurant for American fare made with locally sourced ingredients, Wildflower Cafe for hearty breakfasts and lunches, Murphy’s Mountain Grill for creative mains and burgers.

 Where to Drink in Evergreen: Revival brews for local beer and elevated bar food, Lariat Lodge Brewing Company for inventive craft beer brewed onsite.